bylheart/fwlite/README.md

   - HTTPS Proxy (HTTP Proxy over TLS)
   - Socks5 Proxy
   - SNI Proxy
-  - [GoAgent] by @phuslu
   - [Shadowsocks] by @clowwindy
 - Prioritize parent proxies by location and response time
-- Use GoAgent for HTTP request only, no worry about certificates
 - Redirector(some hidden function here)
 - Support PAC for WPAD
 - A simple anti-poison DNS server